alphazolam/EMV-Engine/README.md

 * Press **tab** or the **blank button** after the "Enter" button to **AutoComplete**, like in a terminal or command prompt
 * Press the **UP** and **DOWN** arrow keys on your keyboard to cycle through your history of past commands
 * Type '**/**' followed by some text to search the game world for objects with that text in their names
 * Type '**folders**' to get a list of all via.Folders in the game.
-Folders (representing SCN files) are the principal way in which the game contains and loads GameObjects
+Folders (representing SCN files) are the principal way in which the game contains and loads GameObjects, and can be activated or deactivated to spawn their contents
 * Type '**transforms**' to get a list of all objects in the game world, ordered by creation
 * Execute multiple lines of code within the console by using semicolons to separate statements
 * Use '=' to make assignments within for loops inside your Console commands, or ' = ' to make a one-line assignment and view the result
 *Example of a multi-command input, finding Timeline components with **findc** and sorting them by "amt" using the **qsort** function:*
 ![MultiCommand](https://i.imgur.com/VwZ7IwM.png)

 <details>